You are not broken. You are becoming.

 Frequently Asked Questions

-• No. The Intentional Pause is an educational and experiential group series.
+• No. The Intentional Pause is an educational and experiential one-day retreat.
 It is designed to help you understand what is happening in your body during perimenopause, explore nervous-system–informed practices, and reconnect with yourself during this transition.

 While topics includes a guest Menopause Doctor to discuss hormone therapy and healthcare navigation, this program does not replace medical care or therapy.
 It complements them by giving you context, language, and agency.